 Here’s what struck me after I left: I could do so much with the 260 hours I regained if I took Job B. I could spend more time with my loved ones and enjoy life more.
 Or I could build additional income or start a passion project I’d been putting off.
 That leads me to the next point:

-It’s easier to supplement your salary with other opportunities when you have work-life balance.
+It’s easier to supplement your teacher’s salary with other opportunities when you have work-life balance.

 After I left the classroom for a job as an educational consultant, I got a little stir crazy.
-I was used to working long hours.
+I was used to working long hours and happy to take a pay cut for my sanity.
 This particular job gave me SO MUCH free time that within a few months, I already felt comfortable branching out and starting a few passion projects.
 I began my TPT store for primary resources, Kitten Approved Curriculum.

 I currently make a few thousand dollars per month of passive income off my store, even though I am not currently working on it.
 I also started working on The Teacher Career Coach resources and course to support teachers looking to transition out of the classroom.
 I would never have had the time or energy to work on these projects if I was still in the classroom.
 If you’re interested in learning about creating passive income through TPT resources, sign up to watch the free preview on my digital course.